corda/corda-docs-portal/content/en/platform/corda/4.10/community/upgrading-cordapps.md

 In an explicit upgrade, contracts and states can be changed in arbitrary ways, if and only if all of the state’s participants agree to the proposed upgrade.
-To ensure the continuity of the chain the upgraded contract needs to declare the contract and constraint of the states it’s allowed to replace.
+To ensure the continuity of the chain the upgraded contract needs to declare the contract and constraint of the states it is allowed to replace.

 {{< warning >}}